tidalu/Browser/How Browsers Work Behind the scenes of modern web browsers/browser.md

          - `file:///path/to/file.txt`
          - `file:///C:/Documents/document.docx`

-### The browser's high level structure
+### The browser's high-level structure

-- Main components are :
+- Main components are:

   1. The User Interface